akhan118/tdameritrade-API/README.md

-# kiki TD Ameritrade Api
+# kiki - TD Ameritrade API

 A Python Client For TdAmeritrade API